Efficacy Study of Fluconazole to Treat Coccidioidomycosis Pneumonia (Valley Fever)

 - .
 Individuals for whom study participation would not be in their best interest, as determined by the clinical investigator.

 - .
 Are taking medications that are contraindicated with concurrent use of fluconazole(See Section 6.6.1: Contraindicated Medications).

 - .
 Positive point of care HIV test at Day 1 visit consistent with new HIV diagnosis.

 - UCSF Fresno Center for Medical Education and Research - Clinical Research Center not yet accepting patients

-- Kaiser Permanente Chester Avenue Medical Offices - Pulmonology not yet accepting patients
+- Kaiser Permanente Chester Avenue Medical Offices - Pulmonology accepting new patients

 - Kern Medical Center - Medicine not yet accepting patients

 - Kaiser Permanente Antelope Valley Medical Offices - Infectious Diseases accepting new patients